 - On the Report by CVEs card, click Create report.

 Make selections as needed in the pop-up card:

-- Optionally, customize the report title based on the CVEs you are showing.
+- Optionally, customize the report title.

 - Under Filter CVEs by, click each filter dropdown and select a value.